June 16, 2024

 “Do not let your heart be troubled.”
 Or, in other words, “There, there, it is going to be ok—no need to worry.
 I am leaving, but I will be back.
 And when I come back, we will be together."

 What humanity looks for in heaven is also what we wish at a wedding.
 People want the broken parts of their story fixed.
 Jesus says the future is secure, and He will be there with you.
 If your family story does not comfort you, maybe Jesus's words will.
-Jesus calmed the disciples with this; perhaps it can help on your wedding day.
+Jesus calmed the disciples with this; it could help on your wedding day.
 Our true Father loves us and cares for us.

 Here is my best advice to brides: